/ / 11 Tips for Running in the Heat

 This is a path full of pedestrians and cyclists.
 There are trees all around it offering shade to those on the path.

-Because running will feel harder, it’s important to fuel your body before heading out.
+Honestly, it’s important to fuel your body year-round before a run, not just in the warmer months.
 Grab a quick, carby snack to ensure that you have some energy for your training.
 In fact, being well-fueled reduces the likelihood of heat exhaustion and muscle cramps, so eat up!

 • 2 graham crackers